OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 });
 ```

 Alternatively, you can chain a `then()` method to the call of `Office.onReady()`, instead of passing a callback.
-For example, the following checks to see that the user's version of Excel supports all the APIs that the add-in might call.
+For example, the following code checks to see that the user's version of Excel supports all the APIs that the add-in might call.

 ```js
 Office.onReady()